elliottslaughter/task-bench-paper/ppopp20_reviews/rebuttal.md

     and in the implementations themselves.
 Lines 343-347 describe our evaluation of the validation overhead of Task Bench.

-# Reviewer D
+## Reviewer D

   * Please see lines 1158-1187 for insights enabled by Task Bench.

-  * Task Bench covers a wide variety of features, and does so for every programming system that it implements.
+  * Task Bench covers a wide variety of features (compute/memory bound, varying task duration, task graph width and height, dependence pattern, communication per task, etc.).
+Task Bench is designed so that every feature is supported on every programming system.
 We believe this compares favorably against traditional benchmarks which necessarily cover only a subset of features, and typically are implemented for only a limited number of programming systems.